-“A pair of relaxing bungalows for 2-4 beside a secluded fishing beach near Tangalle, with stylish interiors and staff to cook, clean and shop”
+“Three relaxing hideaways (for 2-4) and a high-end secluded villa (for 2-6) near Tangalle, with stylish interiors and staff to cook, clean and shop”

-Although each has a unique footprint, the bungalows share the same simple yet chic décor and the same facilities - a sea-facing bedroom with a four-poster wrapped in mosquito netting, a big ensuite with a shower, and a living room with 2 oversized daybeds made from kithul wood.
-Multiple windows and doors open onto wraparound verandas, and black-and-white photographs of local life set the scene (we loved the portrait of a wizened old fisherman in Kahumba’s bathroom).
+Sharing the same simple yet chic décor and facilities, these 2 hideaways sit either side of a private strip of grassy garden (owned by the owners) facing onto Mawella Beach.
+They have four-poster beds wrapped in mosquito netting, big ensuite shower rooms and living rooms with oversized daybeds made from local kithul wood.
+Doors and windows open onto wraparound verandas; monochrome photographs of local life set the scene (we loved the portrait of a wizened old fisherman in Kahumba’s bathroom).

-The bungalows sit either side of a private strip of grass (to the back lies housekeeper Puncha’s home), meaning they're independent yet close enough for groups who want to take both.
-Kotamba is a renovated fisherman’s house and the quirkier of the two.
-It enjoys the longest stretch of beachfront, with views of the whole bay; its kitchen is the largest, and its veranda (shaded by dried coconut leaves) is primed for outdoor dining.
-Kahumba was built from the ruins of an old house and features a lovely open-air shower, plus a guest bathroom and an alfresco table under its namesake tree; its living area is the most spacious.
+Kotamba, a renovated fisherman’s house, enjoys the longest stretch of beachfront, with views of the whole bay from the terrace or the dining pergola.
+Kahumba was built from the ruins of an old house and features a lovely open-air shower, plus a guest bathroom and an alfresco table under its namesake tree looking onto the beach.

-The simple kitchens are equipped with fridges, stoves, kettles and toasters - however with a chef on hand, you’ve little need to lift a finger.
-Chat with him each morning about what you’d like and he’ll do the rest; you just pay for the ingredients, all sourced at cost price.
-A tick list of essentials is provided so that staff can shop on your behalf - useful if you want to order mixers for drinks, midnight snacks, or specific items such as cereal.
+The hideaways and villa each have private kitchens and dining areas.
+Villa 123 has a modern fully equipped kitchen and a dedicated full-time cook.
+The 3 hideaways have simple kitchens equipped with fridges, stoves, kettles and toasters, plus the option of a cook if you so wish.
+Whether in the hideaways or in the villa, chat with the team each morning about what you’d like and they’ll do the rest; you just pay for the ingredients.
+A tick-list of essentials is provided so that staff can shop on your behalf - useful if you want to order mixers for drinks, midnight snacks, or specific items such as cereal.

-Meals emphasise local cuisine.
-For breakfast you might try string hoppers with creamy curries and sambols, or go continental with bread sourced from a musical tuk-tuk that visits every morning; we would highly recommend the delicious buffalo curd, too.
-Lunches are light affairs such as salade Niçoise (the fresh local tuna is fabulous), while dinner options include barbecues, grilled fish or a Sri Lankan curry spread.
+If you do have a cook, meals tend to emphasise local cuisine.
+For breakfast you might try string hoppers with creamy curries and sambols, or go continental with bread sourced from the local musical tuk-tuk; we would highly recommend the delicious buffalo curd, too.
+Lunches are light affairs such as salad Niçoise (the fresh local tuna is fabulous), while dinner options might include barbecues, grilled fish or a Sri Lankan curry spread.
 We dined by candlelight on Kotamba’s terrace and ate spicy chicken cooked in a clay pot, along with deliciously herby aubergines.

-Children of all ages will enjoy the beach, the bats and balls and the body boards, and the gardens are fenced.
-The proximity of the waves mean it's not best suited to toddlers, and you'll need to keep an eye on youngsters around the sea as there may be currents.
+At the hideways, children of all ages will enjoy Mawella Beach (there's no life guard) and the bats, balls and body boards.
+The gardens are fenced, but the proximity of the waves mean it's not best suited to toddlers, and you'll need to keep an eye on youngsters around the sea as there may be currents.